Evidence of Success

 A general health survey in Bawa and Nloh conducted in 2010 revealed that 35.2% of children and adolescents were stunted, 15.6% were severely stunted and 37.9% of children 2 to 10 years of age exhibited low weight for age.
 Stunting tends to result from chronic undernutrition and/or worm infection.

 Between 2007 and 2010, the prevalence of anemia in Bawa was reduced from 75.8% to 49.1%.
 This decrease occurred at the same time as the decrease in worm infections.
 Additionally, the frequency of severe anemia in Bawa decreased from 3.5% to 0.5% during the same time period.

 When the health clinic and health education center are built, the villagers hope to address the problems of malnutrition.
-You can help them make this happen with your continued Donations.
+You can help them make this happen.